-July 20th, 2015 by NSS Admin
+July 20th, 2015 by A Licensed Insolvency Trustee

-- Avoiding having monies scooped under a creditor’s “right of set-off”
+Avoiding having monies scooped under a creditor’s “right of set-off”

 Ideally, if you currently are having debt problems, or you anticipate having debt problems in the future, then you should close all of your bank accounts at a financial institution where you have credit cards, personal loans, lines of credit, or the financial institution where you obtained your mortgage.
 You can make these payments from a chequing account at another financial institution.

-- Selling your real property
+Selling your real property

 If you anticipate that you will no longer be able to make the payments on your unsecured consumer debt in the future then you should seriously consider putting your real property up for sale.
 This might enable you to save the equity that you have accumulated in your real property.

-- Avoiding ownership of property in your own name
+Avoiding ownership of property in your own name

-- Driving an inexpensive automobile
+Driving an inexpensive automobile

 There is also a specific exemption for motor vehicles which is approximately $4,000 to $6,000 depending upon which province you live in.
 This means that if are experiencing major financial difficulties it would be more prudent for you to be driving a car with a Blue Book value under $5,000—on which you are making the required monthly payments unless you paid cash for it—as opposed to a more expensive vehicle.

 Getting along without a savings or a chequing account

 There are two circumstances where, ideally, you want to avoid having a bank account in your own name.
 Firstly, if you owe monies to the Canada Revenue Agency it will seize monies in your bank account and apply it against monies owing to the Federal Government.
 The Canada Revenue Agency, unlike other creditors, can do this even if they have not obtained a judgment against you.

-For many Canadians it is possible to live without a chequing account or a savings account.
+For many Canadians, it is possible to live without a chequing account or a savings account.
 It is possible to cash a cheque payable to yourself, for a fee, at any one of a number of firms that offer payday loan services.
 You can cash your cheque at these locations without opening a bank account.
 You might even want to take advantage of a secured credit card available through a payday loan firm.
 For example, if you obtain a Titanium VISA through a Cash Money outlet then you can make recurring payments to your creditors—for expenses such as phone bills and internet services– without the necessity of having a bank account.

 Avoid owing more than $3,000 to a single creditor

-It is not cost effective for creditors, especially large creditors to sue consumers for relatively small amounts of money.
+It is not cost-effective for creditors, especially large creditors to sue consumers for relatively small amounts of money.
 It is possible that a person might owe $25,000 in unsecured consumer debt but he doesn’t owe more than $3,000 to a single creditor.
 There is a good chance that this consumer might not be sued by a single creditor because the consumer does not owe more than $3,000 to any one creditor.

 Where possible seek employment in a field where you can change employers

 If you have a low-paying job in the service industry your creditor will likely not attempt to use a wage garnishment against you because most people will simply quit their job and find another job with a different employer to avoid having any further garnishment of their wages.
 There are many jobs where employers compete for staff which are well-paying jobs.
 Dental hygienists would be one such job.
 If you are a dental hygienist living in a major metropolitan area and a creditor obtains a judgment against you then you might very well quit your job and get a dental hygienist job with a different employer if your current employer were to receive a garnishment notice from the court.